IT-for-Change/ecube-data-collection/README.md

 27/03/2023 08:08:07 AM - INFO: Data collection complete.
 27/03/2023 08:08:07 AM - INFO: Upload the file 'dfdc1e57-f828-4789-8506-974e06ec6664.tar.gz' as instructed
 ```
+## Upload the data file

+**TBD** screenshot of directories. mark out those that need to be uploaded.

+Open the file explorer and navigate to the tool location under your home directory.
+The data package file (.tar.gz) will be available under the **uploads** directory.

+Upload the file as instructured. **DO NOT** upload the 'upload' directory itself.
+Upload **ONLY** the .tar.gz file! **DO NOT** upload anything else from the tool directory.
+The .tar.gz file has everything that is needed!

 ## Troubleshooting